jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The art challenges the technology, and the technology inspires the art.
+Never tell people how to do things.
+Tell them what to do and they will surprise you with their ingenuity.
-- John Lasseter
+- George S. Patton

-Updated on: [8/4/2022]
+Updated on: [8/5/2022]
 <!-- #quoteEnd -->
 </pre>